 Your disability file is sent to the hearing office that handles the borough where you live.
 Eventually, you will receive a notice of hearing with a date and time to appear at the hearing where you will get the chance to explain to an administrative law judge (ALJ) why you feel that you are disabled.

 It may take a long time before your hearing is scheduled.
 While you wait, you should continue to go to treatment and should comply with the treatment.

 Yes.
 While in some cases, an ALJ might approve benefits just by reading the file, this rarely happens.
-In most cases you will have to appear at the hearing and tell the judge about your medical conditions and what you have difficulty doing every day because of them.
+In most cases you will have to tell the judge about your medical conditions and what you have difficulty doing every day because of them.

-You can appeal the decision within 60 days from the date of the Unfavorable Decision or Partially Favorable Decision, plus 5 days for mailing, by writing a letter to SSA’s Appeals Council.
-In your letter, explain why you think the judge was wrong.
-If you have a new report from your doctor about the disability you discussed at the hearing (not a new disability), you can send it in with your appeal letter.
-Or, you can re-apply for benefits at your local SSA office.
+You can appeal the decision within 60 days of the date of denial notice plus 5 days for mailing, of the Unfavorable or Partially Favorable Decision.
+You can do this online or by writing a letter to SSA’s Appeals Council.
+The address is in the notice of your child’s decision.
+You should explain why you think the judge was wrong.
+If you have a new report from your child’s doctor about the disability you discussed at the hearing (not a new disability), you can send it in with your appeal letter.
+Or, you can re-apply for SSI at your local office.
 Please note: generally, you cannot do both.
 In most cases, you must either appeal or re-apply.